binhollc/MissionControlTowerSDK/README.md

 ## Prerequisites

-BMC C++ SDK relies on the bridge service to be installed on your machine.
+BMC C++ SDK relies on the bmcbridge service to be installed on your machine.
 Follow these steps to get everything set up:

 1. **Download and Install the Bridge Service:**
-   - Visit [binho customer support portal](https://support.binho.io/getting-started/c++-sdk/installation-and-setup) to download the bridge executable.
+   - Visit [binho customer support portal](https://support.binho.io/getting-started/c++-sdk/installation-and-setup) to download the bmcbridge executable.
    - Follow the installation instructions specific to your operating system.

 2. **Add the Bridge to Your PATH Environment Variable:**
    - **Windows:**
-     - The bridge is typically installed in `C:\Program Files (x86)\BinhoMissionControlBridge`.
+     - The bmcbridge is typically installed in `C:\Program Files (x86)\BinhoMissionControlBridge`.
      - Add this path to your system's PATH environment variable.
        - Press `Win + R`, type `sysdm.cpl`, and press Enter.
        - Go to the Advanced tab, and click on Environment Variables.